nightroman/FarNet/FarNet/README.md

 **Requirements**

-- .NET 7 SDK (recommended) or runtime
+- .NET 8 SDK or runtime
 - Microsoft Visual C++ 2015-2022 Redistributable
 - Far Manager, see History.txt for the required version